Billabong: Examples

+In the arts

 Banjo Paterson's popular song "Waltzing Matilda" is set beside a billabong.

 Mary Grant Bruce wrote a series of books, known as The Billabong Series, depicting the adventures of the Linton family, who live at Billabong station from around 1911 until the late 1920s.

-In art

 Both Aboriginal Australians and European artists use billabongs as subject matter in painting.
 For example, Aboriginal painter Tjyllyungoo (Lance Chad) has a watercolour entitled Trees at a billabong.

 American avant-garde filmmaker Will Hindle produced a short film titled Billabong in 1969.

+They are mentioned in the title of the song "Billabong Valley" by Australian prog-rock band King Gizzard and the Lizard Wizard.

 In commerce

 Billabong is the name of an Australian brand of sportswear for surf, skateboard, and snowboard.